ChibiOS/ChibiOS/readme.txt

 *** Releases                                                              ***
 *****************************************************************************

+*** 1.1.3unstable ***
+- FIX: Fixed makefile demo in STM32 demo, this bug was reported fixed in version 1.1.2 but it was still there (bug 2686451).

 *** 1.1.2unstable ***
 - FIX: Fixed priority inheritance problem with condvars (bug 2674756) and added a specific test case to the test suite (backported in stable branch).